-Madagascar is a Hague participating country and all Madagascar Adoptions conform to the Hague regulations.
-Small World is a fully Hague accredited adoption agency and accepts families from all fifty states and all US citizens wherever they may be currently residing.
-The adoption process in Madagascar is a judicial process where both parents must appear in court.
-Then at least one adopting parent must spend a 30 day Probationary Period in country bonding with their child.
+Madagascar is a Hague participating country and has a judicial process where both parents must appear in court.
+At least one adopting parent must spend a 30 day Probationary Period in country after court, bonding with their child.
 At least one adopting parent must spend an additional 30 day Objection Period in country before the court will issue the final decree of adoption.
 The adoption must be final before the visa interview at the US consulate and trip home to the USA.
 That means at least one adopting parent will be in country 2 to 3 months.
 The process of adoption in Madagascar yields an IR3 Visa which qualifies the adopted child to be a US Citizen upon arrival at any USA entry port after the Madagascar Adoption.

 The adoption process in Madagascar